backupbrew/switchbrew/Applet Manager services.md

 Calls the same func internally as [\#ReleaseLastApplicationCaptureSharedBuffer](#ReleaseLastApplicationCaptureSharedBuffer "wikilink"), except this passes value 2 for the last param instead of 0.

+### TakeScreenShotOfOwnLayerEx

+Takes two input u8 bools and a s32, no output.

 ## ISystemAppletControllerForDebug